-Chapter 6 examines the extra features that come bundled with the current version of Mixcraft.
-These features include effect plugins, loops, and a variety of virtual instruments.
+The final and perhaps, most exciting step in creating a movie or slideshow in Mixcraft - mixing it down!
+Mixcraft supports two movie files, AVI or WMV.
+For student projects, either format will suffice.
+To export the session into a playable file, go to the top menu and select File > Mix Down To... > WMV or AVI.
+The video or slide show can now be be played by a computer media player, uploaded to a social media site, or burned to a DVD.
+Chapter 6 examines Mixcraft's additional bundled features.
+These include effect plugins, loops, and a variety of virtual instruments.
 Effect plugins are smaller portions of software that are programmed to represent an audio effect.
 Educators can use these effect plugins in lessons on music production and sound design or to mix songs.
-Quite popular among students of all ages, loops are brief segments of audio (usually only a few measures long) that are arranged on a track of Mixcraft Timeline.
-The 6,000 custom loops in Mixcraft's database are accessible with an internet connection.
-Finally, Mixcraft comes with many virtual instruments - software emulations of popular musical instruments that students can use to compose or perform music.
+Quite popular among students of all ages, loops are brief segments of audio (usually a few measures long) that are arranged on a track of Mixcraft Timeline or in Performance Panel grid.
+Over 7500 custom Mixcraft loops are accessible online.
+Finally, Mixcraft includes many virtual instruments - software emulations of popular musical instruments that students can use to compose or perform music.

-In addition, the chapter provides suggestions on how to incorporate these various extra features into classroom plans and also explores the creative possibilities involved.
+In addition, this chapter provides suggestions on incorporating these various extra features into classroom plans, and also explores the creative possibilities involved.
 Though not essential to the majority of lesson plans, we suggest that educators become familiar with several common effect plugins and virtual instruments.